allenhwkim/esbuild-x/README.md

 ```

 ### watchAndReload
-Watch updates in a given directory, and rebuild and reload when a change happens
+Watch the given directory, and rebuild and reload when a file change happens
+It also statts a websocket server to reload browser client when file change happens.

+Parameters:
   * dir: a directory to watch
+  * websocket port: Optional, Default 9110.
+If null, it does not run websocket server

 Example
 ```